Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế09/08/2023

-Dr. Le Xuan Nghia, Director of the Institute for Business Development (BID), member of the National Financial and Monetary Policy Advisory Council, said that countries will loosen monetary policy more in 2024.
-However, it is unlikely that there will be any sudden acceleration in economic recovery, both in the world and in Vietnam.
+Dr. Le Xuan Nghia, Director of the Business Development Research Institute (BID) and member of the National Financial and Monetary Policy Advisory Council, believes that countries will loosen monetary policy more in 2024.
+However, a sudden acceleration in economic recovery is unlikely, both globally and in Vietnam.

 Chuyên gia kinh tế Lê Xuân Nghĩa: Kinh tế vĩ mô có thể phục hồi rõ nét hơn từ quý IV/2023